Jimmy López: Career

 His opera Bel Canto premiered in Chicago on December 7, 2015 at the Ardis Krainik Theatre of the Civic Opera House, home to the Lyric Opera of Chicago.
-Jimmy López Bellido is published by Filarmonika and Birdsong.
+Jimmy López is published by Filarmonika and Birdsong.

 In 2019 he premiered "Dreamers" an oratorio which he wrote in collaboration with Pulitzer Prize-winning Playwright Nilo Cruz.
-It was premiered by Soprano Ana María Martínez, Conductor Esa-Pekka Salonen and the Philharmonia Orchestra.
+It was premiered by soprano Ana María Martínez, Conductor Esa-Pekka Salonen and the Philharmonia Orchestra.
 He was Composer-In-Residence at the Houston Symphony between 2017 and 2020, premiering two large orchestral works, "Aurora: concerto for violin and orchestra" with Leticia Moreno as soloist, and "Symphony No. 2: Ad Astra" conducted by then Music Director Andrés Orozco-Estrada.
 Both works were recorded commercially and released by Pentatone (record label) in January of 2022.
 "Aurora" was nominated to a Latin Grammy in the Best Classical Contemporary Composition category.
 In addition, he mentored six young composers by spearheading the Resilient Sounds project, which highlighted the plight of local refugees through six original multi-disciplinary projects.

 The Chicago Sun-Times has called him "one of the most interesting young composers anywhere today." while Opera News has called him an "undeniably exciting composer".
-The New Yorker has hailed his "virtuoso mastery of the modern orchestra" and the Dallas Morning News his “brilliant command of orchestral timbres and textures”.
+The New Yorker has hailed his "virtuoso mastery of the modern orchestra" and the Dallas Morning News his "brilliant command of orchestral timbres and textures".